 A key element of Read Write Inc. is consistent whole-school practice, underpinned by appropriate professional development.
 The headteacher, all the teachers and teaching assistants are trained to teach reading.
-All staff have attended two-day Phonics training and regular refresher training is planned into the CPD cycles to ensure that all staff are kept up to date with the most recent changes in the programme.
-As part of the subscription offer, we are also supported by a designated consultant who works closely with school over the course of the academic year, through a series of Development Days and Remote Progress Meetings.
-In Weekly coaching sessions, staff analyse teaching and behaviour steps that set the agenda for the next week's observation and feedback schedule.
+All staff have attended two-day Phonics training and the trainer has returned to support us on subsequent development days.
+We hold a Development Day every year to ensure we are aware of up-to-date practice.
+In weekly masterclasses staff analyse teaching and behaviour steps that set the agenda for the next week's observation and feedback schedule.